Crystal lattices

 X at (0, ½, ½)

-Real materials: SrTiO₃, BaTiO₃ (rt cubic), CaTiO₃, KMnF₃ (above the ferro-distortion transition).
+Real materials (ionic, ABX₃ — class includes both insulators and metallic conductors depending on composition): SrTiO₃, BaTiO₃ (rt cubic), CaTiO₃, KMnF₃ (above the ferro-distortion transition).
 Ferroelectrics are typically distorted perovskites — the cubic phase is the high-symmetry parent.

 Hexagonal family